 The Phillips Collection presents its first digital Intersections project: Picture: Present by Luca Buvoli.
 Created for the Phillips, Picture: Present is the most recent episode from the artist's Astrodoubt and The Quarantine Chronicles series that features tragicomic visual narratives commenting on the current covid-19 health and social crisis.
-The 12 scenes will be unveiled simultaneously on the Phillips’s website, Instagram, and Facebook from July 20–August 7, 2020.
+The 12 scenes, which were unveiled simultaneously on the Phillips’s website, Instagram, and Facebook from July 20–August 7, 2020, will be available on the website through December 1, 2020.

 Utilizing images of works from the Phillips’s permanent collection, Picture: Present reads like a storyboard, reflecting on the emotional unrest and social constraints caused by the pandemic.
 With lively texts integrated within the pictures and written in a style mostly reflective of the time period, the Phillips artworks are re-contextualized as individual panels to tell a fluid story about the pandemic, offering “safety messages” for survival through art.
 The narrative crosses feelings of isolation, anxiety, and fear, as well as disillusionment in how the crisis has been handled, and ends with a focus on the restorative power of art.